 Nathan M. Thornhill is an independent researcher working at the intersection of complexity science, information theory, and computational physics.
 His most recent work, the Dynamic Existence Threshold, introduces a measurable framework for consciousness—demonstrating that the boundary between conscious and unconscious states can be detected with 91% accuracy across 136,394 EEG recordings, and that the same structural metric predicts critical transitions in financial markets and space weather 5–30 days in advance.
-A US provisional patent on consciousness classification and complex system monitoring has been filed.

 The consciousness framework grew out of a deeper question: how do systems maintain their identity against entropy?
 Thornhill’s earlier work established the foundations—the Existence Threshold defined the conditions for pattern persistence, the 86% Scaling Law quantified how much information survives dimensional transitions, and the Dimensional Loss Theorem proved why.
 The Dynamic Existence Threshold unifies these into a single tool that works across substrates: brains, markets, stars, and potentially AI systems.

 The implications for artificial intelligence are direct.
 The same integration-differentiation metric that distinguishes a conscious brain from deep sleep could be applied to neural networks and large language models—offering a substrate-independent test for whether an AI system possesses genuine organizational coherence or merely simulates it.
-This is not philosophical speculation; it is a falsifiable, quantitative framework with a patent covering AI and AGI consciousness classification.
+This is not philosophical speculation; it is a falsifiable, quantitative framework with a US provisional patent covering AI and AGI consciousness classification.

 When not doing research, Thornhill runs 3Rivers WebTech, a technology consultancy in Fort Wayne, Indiana, and enjoys playing guitar, gardening, and spending time with his wife and daughter.